-Jackson Heights started in the 1910s and 1920s as a planned community of novel cooperative apartment buildings designed to let in plenty of light and air.
+Jackson Heights started in the 1910s and 1920s as a planned community of novel cooperative apartment buildings in the Queens Borough of New York City designed to let in plenty of light and air in.
 The co-ops, which often surrounded their own private gardens, were a new idea, pioneered by the Queensboro Corporation to lure residents from Manhattan to what had been farmland.

 Hampton Court Co-op's interior, private garden is one of the best in the Jackson Heights Historic District.
 The gardens of lawn, trees, shrubs, and flowers are the joint responsibility of the several buildings that make up the complex.

 Hampton Court is on 78th and 79th Streets, between 35th and 37th Avenues.
-This block-long apartment complex was built in 1921.Continue to 3 of 6 below.
+This block-long apartment complex was built in 1921

 In Hampton Court's Private Garden

 The Towers is one of Jackson Heights' most renowned garden cooperative apartment buildings.
 Built in 1924, The Towers' private, interior garden covers almost twice the space of the actual co-op buildings.
-It is located from 80th to 81st Street, between Northern Boulevard and 34th Avenue in Jackson Heights.Continue to 5 of 6 below.
+It is located from 80th to 81st Street, between Northern Boulevard and 34th Avenue in Jackson Heights

 In addition to Jackson Heights' cooperative apartment buildings, the Queensboro Corporation built two- and one-family "English Garden" homes.